matsuzaka-yuki/Docs-Mizuki/docs/en/3.special/about.md

 **About Page Modification Tutorial**

-The content of the About page in the Mizuka theme is stored in a Markdown file, allowing you to easily customize the page content.
+The content of the About page in the Mizuki theme is stored in a Markdown file, allowing you to easily customize the page content.

 ## About Page Structure

 The content of the About page is located in the `src/content/spec/about.md` file.
-This file is written in Markdown format and supports standard Markdown syntax as well as extended syntax from the Mizuka theme.
+This file is written in Markdown format and supports standard Markdown syntax as well as extended syntax from the Mizuki theme.

 ## Modifying Page Content